CTE Content Areas

 Teacher Certification

 Yes.
 In 2017, section 100.4(c) of Commissioner’s Regulations were amended to allow greater flexibility as to who can teach the middle level CTE requirement.
 Prior to the 2018-19 school year, the middle level requirement had to be fulfilled by 40 weeks of technology education and 30 weeks of family and consumer sciences.
 Instruction may start as early as grade 5 provided that the CTE teacher has proper certification or extension to teach fifth and sixth grade students (100.4(c)(3)).
-Beginning with the 2018-19 school year 100.4(c)(xii) was added to allow for any CTE teacher (defined as agriculture, business, family and consumer sciences, health sciences, technology, and trade and technical subjects) to teach the 1 ¾ unit requirement.
-More information and resources on the new middle-level CTE framework can be found at this link.
+Beginning with the 2018-19 school year 100.4(c)(xii) was added to allow for any CTE teacher (defined as agriculture, business, computer science, family and consumer sciences, health sciences, technology, and trade and technical subjects) to teach the 1 ¾ unit requirement.
+More information and resources on the new middle-level CTE framework can be found on NYSED’s Middle Level CTE page.

 CTE Program Approval

-As of 2018, the process for approving CTE programs and assessments have been merged into one process.
+As of 2018, the processes for approving CTE programs and assessments have merged into one process.
 As such, there is no longer a state-approved list of technical assessments for business programs.
 Our office has compiled a list of exams that have been approved or are approvable for NYSED-approved CTE programs.
-If you are looking to use an exam that is not on the list, or have questions about any of the assessments, please contact the associate for business and marketing education.
+If you are interested in using an exam that is not on the list, or have questions about any of the assessments, please contact the Office of CTE.

-In order to get started, please check out the information located on the program approval page.
-If you have any questions, please contact the associate for business and marketing education.
+To get started, please check out the information located on the Office of CTE's program approval page.
+Additional information specific to business and marketing education may be found on the Business and Marketing Education Program Approval page.
+If you have any questions, please contact the Office of CTE.

 Having a NYSED-approved CTE program allows students to obtain a technical endorsement on their diploma which recognizes achievement beyond attainment of a Regents diploma.
 A NYSED-approved CTE program also offers students a 4+1 pathway option graduation.
 Students who complete a NYSED-approved CTE program also help their school earn a higher score in the ESSA college, career, and civic readiness index.

 New York does not have set sequences of courses that must be used for an approved CTE program of study.
-Schools are allowed to customize their programs as long as there is no-fewer than three content units in business (excluding Career and Financial Management).
-A program must contain no fewer than two units of courses clearly focused in the appropriate content area (example: a marketing program needs to have at least two units of marketing).
+Schools are allowed to customize their programs as long as there are no fewer than three content units in business (excluding Career and Financial Management).
+A program should contain no fewer than two units of courses clearly focused in the appropriate content area (example: a marketing program needs to have at least two units of marketing).
 Some suggested (non-regulatory) guidance can be found on the business and marketing education program approval page.
-Feel free to contact the associate in business and marketing education with any specific questions.
+Please contact the Office of CTE with specific questions.

 There are no specific parameters as to how many hours that would count as that is decided by the school.
 For NYSED-approved programs, our office highly recommends that students complete at least 54 hours of work-based learning experiences throughout their time enrolled.
-According to the Work-Based Learning Manual, a school-based enterprise (such as a school store) should have the following: It is highly recommended that all unregistered WBL experiences, such as job shadowing, community service/volunteering, career-focused research project, school-based enterprise, entrepreneurship, and community-based work program, include the following components:
+The Work-Based Learning Manual recommends that all unregistered WBL experiences, such as job shadowing, community service/volunteering, industry-based projects, career-focused research project, school-based enterprise, entrepreneurship, and community-based work program, include the following components:

 - Certified teacher or guidance counselor with the proper WBL extension